 Basketball has come to be loved by fans all over the world.
 NBA has without a doubt come to be recognized as the highest peak of basketball excellence.
 Here at TriviaQN we love the NBA and have collected a myriad of it's noteworthy and maybe not so noteworthy history trivia.
 We are delighted to present you with our fun and challenging trivia questions about it.

-Answer: Magic Johnson
+Answer: Kevin Johnson

 Answer: David Robinson